smriti-sk/News-App/README.md

 ## How It Works

 The News Aggregator App utilizes the NEWSDATA.IO API to fetch and deliver real-time news updates.
-Our application is designed to be intuitive and efficient, allowing users to search for news stories with advanced filtering options.
-Whether you’re interested in global headlines or specific regional news, our app has you covered.
+This application is designed to be intuitive and efficient, allowing users to search for news stories with advanced filtering options.
+Whether you’re interested in global headlines or specific regional news, this app has you covered.

 ## Screenshots